MrBong81/MuVim.nvim/README.md

-# kickstart-modular.nvim
+# MuVim

 ## Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*
+*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.
+This is my modification of the basic kickstart config for my personal use.*

-A starting point for Neovim that is:

-* Small
-* Modular
-* Completely Documented

-**NOT** a Neovim distribution, but instead a starting point for your configuration.

 ## Installation